reekKiE/CompleteSuicideManual-En/English/map_1.md

 ## History

 The number of suicides in the Aokigahara is "about 30 per year, with no increase or decrease" (Fujiyoshida Police Station).
 Most of the other "suicide spots" have become a thing of the past, but the Sea of ​​Trees is superior to other places as a suicide spot, as has been shown above.
 Aokigahara was originally a local suicide spot, but it suddenly became nationally famous and dozens of people committed suicide here every year.
-The main reason was the TV series based on the Tower of Waves (波の塔, Nami no Tou, 1960), with the Aokigahara as the setting.[^nami-no-tou]
+The main reason was the TV series based on the *Tower of Waves* (波の塔, Nami no Tou, 1960), with the Aokigahara as the setting.[^nami-no-tou]

+[^nami-no-tou]:
+    *Tower of Waves*, a 1960's novel by Seichō Matsumoto, features a beautiful, love-torn heroine who commits suicide there.
+The novel has never been translated to English, though it has been translated to Chinese several times.

+    Briefly, the plot is as follows: 3 characters: woman A, man A, man B. Woman A is the neglected wife of man A, but the lover of man B. Man B is a prosecutor who discovered that man A did commercial crimes.
+Man A told others that man B was in an affair with woman A. Woman A, shamed that her affair was discovered, and that it destroyed the career of man B, walked into Aokigahara to die.

-[^nami-no-tou]: There have been *several* TV series based on the same novel.
+    There have been *several* TV series based on the same novel.
 It must have been very popular.
 The [Japanese Wikipedia](https://ja.wikipedia.org/wiki/%E6%B3%A2%E3%81%AE%E5%A1%94) records 8 of them, from 1961 to 2012.

 ## Place where the body cannot be found